gbumps/react-native-screenguard/README.md

 #### 4. registerWithImage

-- Activate screenguard with a custom image view.
+- Activate screenguard with a custom image view and background color.

+- ImageView using [SDWebImage](https://github.com/SDWebImage/SDWebImage) on iOS and [Glide](https://github.com/bumptech/glide) on Android for faster loading and caching.

 - Accepted a JS object with following parameters:

   * `width`: width of the image

-  * `height`: blur radius value number in between `[15, 50]` (Explain below) , throws warning if smaller than 15 or bigger than 50, exception if smaller than 1 or not a number.
+  * `height`: height of the image

   * `uri` <b>(required)</b>: uri of the image, accept all kinds of image (jpg|jpeg|png|gif|bmp|webp|svg), throws warning if uri is not an image uri;

   * `backgroundColor`: background color behind the image, just like `register`.

-  * `timeAfterResume` (Android only): A small amount of time (in milliseconds) for the blur view to disappear before jumping back to the main view, default 1000ms
+  * `timeAfterResume` <b>(Android only)</b>: A small amount of time (in milliseconds) for the blur view to disappear before jumping back to the main view, default 1000ms

 ```js
 import ScreenGuardModule from 'react-native-screenguard';